Skip to main content

 Final Thoughts

-Combining these steps -- latest PHP, Layer-1 Full-Page Cache, Layer-2 Varnish, a global CDN, image optimization, Redis, Elasticsearch tuning, and continuous code audits -- positions your Magento 2 store for sub-1.5-second page loads and 90+ Lighthouse scores.
+Stack all of these together -- latest PHP, FPC, Varnish, a CDN, image optimization, Redis, Elasticsearch tuning, and regular code audits -- and you're looking at sub-1.5-second page loads and Lighthouse scores above 90.
+We've done it repeatedly across different store sizes.

-For expert performance tuning, monitoring, or managed upgrades, reach out to us at Private DevOps.
+For help with performance tuning, monitoring, or managed upgrades, reach out to us at Private DevOps.

 Need help with this?